This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your other breast will be x-rayed the same way.

-What will happen after a mammogram:
+What will happen after your mammogram:

 Risks of a mammogram: